 cd spring-petclinic ./mvnw spring-boot:run

-- Open the sample pet clinic application using an IDE and add the following code:
+- Open the sample petclinic application using an IDE and add the following code to the

-Add the following dependency to send trace data to Wavefront using Spring Cloud Sleuth or OpenTracing.
-Pick either Spring Cloud Sleuth or OpenTracing and use it across all your microservices.
+- Add the following dependency to send trace data to our service using Spring Cloud Sleuth.

 pom.xml